manateeit/rools/package-tools/IMPLEMENTATION_SUMMARY.md

 ## Conclusion

 This implementation provides a robust solution for distributing Cline configuration files to projects in both JavaScript/Node.js and .NET ecosystems.
 The packages are designed to be easy to use, maintain, and update, with a focus on preserving local modifications and providing clear documentation.
 The included GitHub Actions workflows further streamline the development and release process, ensuring consistent builds and automated publishing for both production and development environments.

+The key improvement in this implementation is that the NPM package now extracts files directly from the repository root, ensuring that the latest configuration files are always used.
+This eliminates the need to maintain duplicate copies of the configuration files in the package directory.